floooz/MCStatsCompiler-autoupload/README.md

 ### 1. Installation
 In order to run the scripts, start by downloading this repo.
 You need a valid installation of Python, as well as the required libraries.
 Here are the libraries that are not installed by default with Python:

-pandas, numpy, configparser, openpyxl, paramiko`
+`pandas, numpy, configparser, openpyxl, paramiko, excel2img, requests`

+You can install them all at once with the following command `pip install -r requirements.txt`

 ### 2. Edit the config
 There is 1 config to edit, **config.ini**.